DIVD-NL/Kaseya-2021-00002/README.md

 # Kaseya-2021-00002
-Vulnerabilities in Kaseya by Witse Boonstra
+Vulnerabilities in Kaseya by Wietse Boonstra